zuozhenggh/learning-library/data-management-library/goldengate/goldengateveridata/ggv-install-veridata/ggv-install-veridata.md

 - **Lab 5:** Use the Veridata Command Line Utilities

-**After reading the following workshop prerequisites, get started by clicking Lab 1 in the Contents menu on the right.**
+**After reading the following workshop prerequisites, get started by clicking Lab 1 in the Contents menu.**

 ## Workshop Prerequisites
 This workshop requires an that you have Oracle Database 19c, Linux OS, Java 1.8 or higher, and Oracle WebLogic server on your machine.